No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 I am not just disabled by my conditions.
 I am not just disabled by my difficulties in saying no and asking for help.

 I am disabled…by the attitudes it has about what I can do and what I cannot do.
-I face strong discrimination every day…”you look just fine to me”…
+I face strong discrimination every day… “you look just fine to me”…

-< My Thoughts > ”you look just fine to me”…
+< My Thoughts > “...you look just fine to me”…

-Green (2013), in her review of various articles, discovered that much of the literature brings up the ‘invisibility of autism’.
+Green, L. (2013), in her review of various articles, discovered that much of the literature brings up the ‘invisibility of autism’.
 Families seem to experience long-term stress and anxiety because of experiencing societies’ expectations of the person with autism, the ‘invisible disability’.

-Tozer, et al. (2013), agree with Green’s findings and adds to that, how a family “tries very hard to maintain normalcy.”
+Tozer, R., Atkin, K., et al. (2013) agree with Green’s findings and adds to that, how a family “tries very hard to maintain normalcy.”
 But, the “family seems to be inhabiting two worlds.”
 ‘One world’, the inside world, where they understand and work with the disability; and, ‘one world’, the outside world, where to “maintain normalcy” is just as important to them.
 Attempting to uphold both ‘worlds’ brings on stress and added struggles within the family.
 In a way, ‘maintaining normalcy’ to the outside world makes the autism even more invisible.
 And, the person with autism (who is passing as normal) is “less likely to socially negotiate” their authentic place in the world.

 10% Autism is a fluid thing. …I often find myself unable to do something I could do the day before (and simultaneously able to do something I couldn’t do the day before).

-< My Thoughts > “I often find myself unable to do something I could do the day before…”
+< My Thoughts > “...I often find myself unable to do something I could do the day before.”

-I just wanted to say ‘this’ about ‘that’… Parents and teachers are often completely puzzled by this kind of event.
-As parents and teachers we make all kinds of excuses… for ourselves and our children… ‘having a bad day’… ‘must have forgotten from one day to the next’ … ‘not feeling cooperative today’…and so on.
-You can’t seem to get the correct answer.
-Can’t get the sequence right… Oh, my socks go on first… not over my shoes.
-Sure, sometimes there could be those reasons, but mostly it is because the neuro-passages are not connecting at that moment in time.
+Parents and teachers are continually puzzled by this kind of event.
+As parents and teachers, we make all kinds of excuses… for ourselves and our children… ‘having a bad day’… ‘must have forgotten from one day (minute) to the next’ … ‘not feeling cooperative today’…and so on.

 Teachers may even get a note from the parent stating, “She seems to have forgotten how to pull up her pants.
 Are you still working on that at school?
 We have to be consistent with her you know.”
 And, I’m certain there are days when the parents have had a note from the teacher asking the same thing.